 Symptoms vary but often include lower abdominal pain, bloating, gas, and constipation or diarrhea.

-A variety of substances and emotional factors can trigger symptoms of IBS.
+A variety of substances and emotional factors can trigger symptoms of irritable bowel syndrome.

-A doctor usually diagnoses IBS based on the symptoms but does tests to rule out other problems.
+A doctor usually diagnoses irritable bowel syndrome based on the symptoms but does tests to rule out other problems.

 Diet modification and drugs can usually relieve specific symptoms.

 Irritable bowel syndrome (IBS) is common among the general population.
 Some but not all studies suggest women with IBS are more likely to consult a doctor.
 IBS is the most common disorder diagnosed by gastroenterologists (doctors who specialize in disorders of the digestive tract) and is a common reason why many people visit their primary care physician.

 IBS is a disorder of the movement of the intestines, the sensitivity of the nerves of the intestines, or the way in which the brain controls some of these functions.
 However, although the normal functioning is impaired, there are no structural abnormalities that can be found with an endoscope (a flexible viewing tube), imaging studies, biopsies, or blood tests.
 Thus, IBS is identified by the characteristics of the symptoms and, when done, normal results of tests.